 The ocellaris clownfish, also known as the false percula clownfish or common clownfish, is one of the most popular and arguably one of the easiest marine fish to have in an aquarium.

 One peculiarity of this clownfish is that, even when placed in a large aquarium, once it has established its territory, it will seldom stray from that area.
 If it makes its home in one corner of a four-foot wide tank, it will rarely be seen at the other end of the tank.

 Tank raised specimens (highly recommended) of this species are fairly easy to find and, if a young pair is purchased, they will easily become a mated pair, without much of the mating ritual abuse experienced with other species of clownfish.
 Also, being tank raised, they are accustomed to eating hand-fed foods and acclimate very well.

 Coral Beauty Angelfish (Two-Spined Angelfish)

 The flame angelfish also called a Japanese pygmy angelfish, is considered one of the best choices for aquariums because it usually adapts well to captivity.
-It is best kept singly or in mated pairs, and with other less-aggressive fish.
+It is best kept singly, or in mated pairs, with other less-aggressive fish.

 Although touted to be a fairly good reef-safe fish, it may nip at large polyped stony corals, zoanthids, tridacnid clam mantles, and even some soft coral polyps.
 Therefore, this fish cannot be completely trusted if these invertebrates are present.